 Strathfield Local Government Area contains a number of recognisable architectural styles from each period of Strathfield’s residential development commencing c.1870s.
 These include Victorian, Colonial Georgian, Queen Anne, Federation, Californian Bungalow, Spanish Mission, Tudoresque, Interwar, Post War II, Contemporary and Modern.
 Significant and rare examples of these architectural styles are protected by statutory heritage listing.

 In 1920, Strathfield Council was the first Council to proclaim most of the Council area as a residential district.
 The proclamation excluded any trades, industries, shops, hotels and residential flats.
 This proclamation largely stayed in place until 1969 when the Strathfield Planning Scheme Ordinance (SPSO) was adopted.
 Since 1969, a significant number of residential flat developments have been built, particularly around the commercial centres of Strathfield, Homebush and Homebush West.
-Since the 1990s several high-rise residential developments were constructed in and around the Strathfield town centre, a trend which continues to meet State Government objectives for population and housing growth for metropolitan Sydney.
+Since the 1990s several high-rise residential developments were constructed in and around the Strathfield town centre, a trend which has occurred in town centres and transport hubs to meet State Government targets for population and housing growth for metropolitan Sydney.

 The landform of Strathfield LGA rises from the low-lying areas to Liverpool Road, which runs along a substantial ridge, and divides the watersheds between the Parramatta and the Cooks River catchments.
 Strathfield has a number of waterways including Saleyards and Powells Creek which flow into the Parramatta River at Homebush Bay and Coxs Creek and the Cooks River, which flow to the southeast to Botany Bay.